 - A back door /hatch that opens up – so the dog can jump in and out with ease and a crate/carrier can be lifted in and out with ease.

 - Seats that fold flat or are removable – to make room for dog and/or crate while keeping the seats themselves clean at all times.

 - Waterproof seat covers – to ensure that your car seats will always look great.
-If your vehicle didn’t come with them, you can buy a pet seat cover or auto seat covers separately.
+If your vehicle didn’t come with them, you can buy a waterproof pet seat cover.

 - A large, boxy cargo area – to accommodate dog and supplies while traveling, without wasting space with sloped walls, wheel wells, or spare tires.